The History Gallery explores three periods of Coventry's history in detail and shows how each played a major role in shaping the city we see today.

 There is plenty to see and do in the History Gallery.
 There is a wealth of objects, many family friendly interactives, films to watch, people's own stories to listen to and a children's trail for families to follow.

 The History Gallery tells the story of Coventry and its people from the medieval period to the present day.
-Along the way there will be lots of hands on interactives so you can experience what life was like in Coventry during that time.

 Look out for the orange framed text panels which will lead you on a family trail around the gallery and help you to find out fun facts.